igiona/slnlauncher/README.md

 - - -

-But thre is more to it: the tool will also create a file called *nuget.debug* for each relevant project.
+But there is more to it: the tool will also create a file called *slnx.config* for each relevant project.
 This file contains all the properties necessary to properly and **automatically** update the project dependencies in your solution.
-Don't worry, the tool takes care of adding a properly formatted import statement in all your CsProj files.<br>It works seamlessy for you.
+Don't worry, the tool takes care of adding a properly formatted import statement in all your CsProj files.<br>It works seamlessly for you.

 ## Known limitations and issues

-* Only projects in the Microsoft.NET.Sdk format are supported.
+* Only projects in the Microsoft.NET.Sdk format are supported.<br>
 Workaround: Update your project files, you and your team will only profit of it :-)
-* Only one nuspec can be generated per SlnX file
+* Only one nuspec can be generated per SlnX file<br>
 Workaround: use multiple SlnX files, one per application.
-It's anyway the better choice :-)
+* Only one target-framework per SlnX file
+This means that you cannot build a VisualStudio solution that contains a .Net framework project and a .Net Core project at the same time.<br>
+Workaround: use multiple SlnX files, one per application.
 * Package Debug feature: the debug-SlnX file will not override variables set by the main SlnX file.
-This can cause troubles in loading finding projects etc.
+This can cause troubles in loading finding projects etc.<br>
 Workaround:
     * Use unique environment variable names or use them only with static values, for example your company NuGet server, etc.
     * Do not use environment variable in the *searchPath* or similar elements, the chances of collision are big (developers love the Copy&Paste feature :-) )